infystp/Orchestrator_API/README.md

 # Orchestrator_bot
 Orchestrator Bot deployed in dialogflow
 ## Dialogflow Webhook Orchestrator bot implementation in Python
-This service takes `geo-city` as a param from Dialogflow JSON request and find the weather for the provided city using Open Weather Map and returns a webhook response
+This service takes `Process Id` and 'Process Name' as params from Dialogflow JSON request and login to the orchestrator, runs specific job and return a webhook response

 More info about Dialogflow webhooks could be found here:
 [Dialogflow Webhook](https://dialogflow.com/docs/fulfillment)